QubesOS/qubes-doc/developer/code/code-signing.md

 Code Signing
 ============

-All contributions to the Qubes OS [source code] must be cryptographically signed by the author's PGP key.
+All contributions to the PedOS [source code] must be cryptographically signed by the author's PGP key.

 Generating a Key